 In other words you can achieve a lot even with a limited budget – including taking advantage of the following benefits:

-- It’s a way for you to stay in touch with prospective as well as existing customers and help build / strengthen relationships.
+- It’s a way for you to stay in touch with prospective as well as existing customers and help build / strengthen those relationships.

 - Regular communication helps keep your brand top-of-mind.